PasiKoodaa/Screen-Analysis-Overlay/README.md

    ```

 2. Use the buttons or right-click context menu to:
+   - View history and search history
+   - Export history to JSON or CSV
    - Select a capture region
    - Update the analysis prompt
    - Pause/Resume analysis